civctp2/civctp2/Scenarios/AE_Mod/scen0000/ae_mod_readme.txt

 Urban Planner
 Warrior

 WONDERS:
 ========

 Aristotle's Lyceum - does not obsolete > obsolete at Classical Education.
 Central Matter Decompiler - "building everywhere"(Matter Decompiler), costs 20,000 > costs 30,000. (still needs better fix)
-Chichen Itza - does not obsolete > obsolete at Theology Field Dynamics Lab - +35% science > +10% science
+Chichen Itza - does not obsolete > obsolete at Theology Emancipation Act - eliminates slavers worldwide again (like it did in the 1.1 patched game), also removed the GL text about making slave-holding cities revolt or riot, since this isn't true in either case (but we should look into making them riot).
+Field Dynamics Lab - +35% science > +10% science
 Genome Project - +10% prod., +10% health (+1HP) for units. > only +10% health for units.
 Globe Sat - costs 12,400, does not obsolete > costs 18,600, obsolete at Nano Machines.